weboptimus/akjrsite/_pages/home.md

   actions:
     - label: "Donate today"
       url: "https://www.paypal.com/donate/?hosted_button_id=X46EGMLD86SDQ"
+description: Now is the time for action and a steady presence to represent our home, District 7, and the people of the wonderful communities of Kenai and Soldotna.
 excerpt: >
   Now is the time for leadership and a steady presence to represent our State and the people in our communities.
 feature_row: